The Truth About Tax Lien “Ambulance Chasers”

 These ambulance chasers are infamous for their annoying, aggressive, and often intimidating phone solicitation techniques.
 These firms employ large numbers of cold-callers who are more qualified to sell you a gym membership than to help you with your tax issues.
 They work off of long lists of people who might have existing tax debt, hoping to scare someone into handing over their money.

-Attorneys, CPAs, enrolled agents, and anyone else giving tax advice or preparing tax returns all have a specific set of rules to follow, which are outlined in a document called Circular 230.
+Tax advice or preparing tax returns all to have a specific set of rules to follow, which are outlined in a document called Circular 230.
 There are close to 50 pages of regulations I need to follow as a tax help professional, and section 10.30 has some pretty clear restrictions regarding solicitation:

 “A practitioner may not make, directly or indirectly, an uninvited written or oral solicitation of employment in matters related to the Internal Revenue Service…”